Consensys/quorum-cloud/aws/README.md

+### `prepareEnvironment`

-This is to pave an environment with resources required for deployment. **This has to be run once per AWS Account and per region.**
+This is to pave an environment with resources required for deployment.

+This has to be run once **per AWS Account and per region**.

 ```
 aws cloud-formation create-stack --stack-name quorum-prepare-environment --template-body file://./quorum-prepare-environment.cfn.yml